cloudnativeapp/charts/submitted/wechat-backend/README.md

 # WeChat Account Backend

-[wechat-backend]https://github.com/jenkins-zh/wechat-backend) is a backend api server for the WeChat Account.
+[wechat-backend](https://github.com/jenkins-zh/wechat-backend) is a backend api server for the WeChat Account.

 ## Introduction

 This chart helps you run a backend api server.
 This server could allow you to manage your wechat account easily.
+You can provide a config file for it, then [wechat-backend](https://github.com/jenkins-zh/wechat-backend) could auto replay according the config file.
+Hightlight is that git webhook is supported.
+So, anyone could help you to maintain your auto reply messages without a admin permission.

 ## Installing the Chart